arthurmde/Type-on-Strap/en/_posts/2020-2-2-habit-drink-water.md

 <img src="/assets/img/others/water-bottle.jpeg" alt="Bottle of the Bugse Zot beer fulfilled by water" width="500">

-Somehow, that beer bottle triggers something in my brain that makes me want to drink its contents, helping me achieve my 4 liters personal goal.
+Somehow, that beer bottle triggers something in my brain that makes me want to drink its contents, helping me achieve my 4 liters by day personal goal.
 By the way, what a great beer =)

 **How does this routine can improve my productivity?**